garden-io/garden/README.md

 Users typically implement Garden for one or more of the following:

+- **In-cluster Development:** With Garden, developers working on Kubernetes applications can spin up a production-like, namespaced environment in a cluster, on demand.
+With in-cluster environments, devs don't need to run Docker, Kubernetes, or a complex distributed application on their laptops.
+- **Fast & Consistent CI Pipelines:** Garden makes it possible to use the same configuration for development, testing, and CI, which ensures consistency across different environments.
+You can run the exact same tests from a production-like development environment that will later be run in CI, meaning a much more predictable pipeline.
+In addition, Garden's shared cached results for image builds and tests means that your CI pipeline will run much faster, reducing cycle time and getting new features merged more quickly.
-- **Integration testing:** Because testing environments in Garden capture the full configuration of an application, it’s possible to run proper integration tests with runtime dependencies–no mocking or stubbing required.
-A developer can run integration tests with a single command before creating a PR, or integration tests can be run against a feature branch every time a PR is created.
+- **Integration Testing:** Because Garden environments capture the full configuration of an application, it’s possible to run proper integration tests with runtime dependencies–no mocking or stubbing required.
+A developer can run integration tests with a single command before creating a PR to get fast feedback and iterate more quickly, or integration tests can be run against a feature branch every time a PR is created.
-- **Manual QA & Review:** Garden enables developers and QA engineers to spin up production-like preview environments on demand.
+- **Manual QA & Code Review:** Garden enables developers, QA engineers, and product managers to spin up production-like preview environments on demand.
 These preview environments can be used, for example, to QA any part of an application that can’t be covered by automated testing (e.g. complex frontend functionality) or in cases when client developers need a fully-functioning backend to validate new features.
-- **Troubleshooting & Development:** With Garden, developers working on distributed systems get a dependency-aware development environment, making it possible to receive feedback about integration issues with adjacent services and systems early in the dev process.
+Product managers can use Garden preview environments to review a working version of an application for pre-release acceptance testing.

 ## Features: Why Use Garden?

+- **Common configuration for development, testing, and CI:** With Garden, use the same configuration and set of workflows for development, testing, and CI.
+Ensure consistency at every step of your development process.
-- **Production-like testing environments:** A testing environment in Garden captures the full configuration of an application, [including all adjacent services and dependencies](https://docs.garden.io/using-garden/tests).
-Garden testing environments provide consistency across your entire org–no more, “Well, it works fine on my laptop.”
+- **Production-like Kubernetes environments:** A Garden environment captures the full configuration of an application, [including all adjacent services and dependencies](https://docs.garden.io/using-garden/tests).
+Garden environments provide consistency across your entire org–no more, “Well, it works fine on my laptop.”
 - **Namespaced environments on demand:** Any developer can spin up (and tear down) a namespaced environment in a shared cluster without help from DevOps, or an environment can be created by CI on every pull request.
 - **Stack-aware builds and testing with result caching:** Garden is aware of the relationships between the services in your stack, and so instead of building an entire application or running a full suite of integration tests every time, Garden will only build or test what’s necessary based on what’s been changed.
 These build and test results are cached and can be shared across developers on a team.
 The result: much faster builds and test runs, which means faster feedback loops for developers.
 - **Shared development clusters with fast in-cluster building:** Build images in your Kubernetes development cluster, thus eliminating the need for local Kubernetes clusters (in other words, no Docker or Kubernetes on your local machine).